oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 authorization requests and responses like a browser MAY also be used.
-Other external user-agents, such as a native app provided by the authorization server may meet the criteria set out in this best practice, including using the same redirection URI properties, but their use is out of scope for this specification.
+Other external user-agents, such as a native app provided by the authorization server may meet the criteria set out in this best practice, including using the same redirect URI properties, but their use is out of scope for this specification.

 Some platforms support a browser feature known as "in-app browser